Course Descriptions

 PHI2600 Introduction to Ethics 3.0 P

-Introduces students to traditional and modern moral philosophers and their value systems.
-Students will apply moral methodologies and principles to current and traditional societal moral issues.
-In order to pass PHI2600, students must demonstrate college-level writing skills through multiple assignments; therefore, the course meets the definition of a writing-intensive....
+Introduces students to traditional and modern moral philosophers and their value systems, including selections from the Western canon.
+Students will apply moral methodologies and principles to current and traditional societal moral issues....
 Full Description